Annual Women of Color at Penn Day

 Herstory.
 How It All Began...

-In mid-February of 1988, Ms. Suzanne Brooks, then Director of Affirmative Action at the Penn State University and a member of NIWC's Board of Directors, wrote several women at Penn to urge that we join a national day of celebration, commemoration and affirmation of women of color.
-The National Institute for Women of Color (NIWC) proclaimed March 1, 1988 as the first National Women of Color Day.
+In mid-February of 1988, Ms. Suzanne Brooks, then Director of Affirmative Action at Penn State University and a member of The National Institute for Women of Color (NIWC) (no longer in existence) Board of Directors, wrote several women at Penn to urge that we join a national day of celebration, commemoration and affirmation of women of color.
+NIWC proclaimed March 1, 1988, the first National Women of Color Day.

-In the ensuing two weeks, a small group of women organized Penn's first annual celebration which was held at Penn Tower Hotel on March 1, 1988.
-The sixty-five women in attendance were treated to a spiritual and intellectual feast so profound, enlightening and empowering that they decided to institutionalize the celebration and invite students, faculty and staff members of the community to attend.
+In the ensuing two weeks, a small group of women organized Penn's first annual celebration at Penn Tower Hotel (defunct) on March 1, 1988.
+The sixty-five women in attendance were treated to a spiritual and intellectual feast so profound, enlightening, and empowering that they decided to institutionalize the celebration and to invite students, faculty, and staff members of the community to attend.

 Women of Color at Penn Annual Awards Luncheon